-2. The CAS will grant exam waivers based on exams administered by the China Association of Actuaries as a cohort for CAS Exams 1, 2, 3F, and 4 (prior to July 1, 2018) and Validation by Educational Experience requirements --Corporate Finance (Accounting and Finance subsequent to July 1, 2018) and Economics.
+2. The CAS will grant exam waivers based on exams administered by the China Association of Actuaries as a cohort for CAS Exams 1, 2, and 3F and Validation by Educational Experience requirements - Accounting and Finance, and Economics.
 See Waivers of Examination page of the CAS website for a complete waiver explanation.